MadhurMata/Starter-react-app/README.md

 # Starter-react-app

 ## Description
 Starter-app for react applications.
 The project is created in multiple branches with different features implemented.
-Project in development and improvement as it has ben used to learn new technilogies.
+Project in development and improvement as it has been used to learn new technologies.

 ## Branch description